All Episodes

 And people laughed.

-Analyze why you think that is, because there's a reason.
+Analyze why you think that is because there's a reason.

 Why do you think that everybody laughed?

-I think that I'm honestly, I mean, I I could give you a million reasons, but I'm still confused because I wouldn't laugh.
+I think that I'm honestly, I mean, I could give you a million reasons, but I'm still confused because I wouldn't laugh.

 Let me tell you what I think it is and see if you agree with me, okay?